Fair use

-Fair use is a doctrine in United States law that permits limited use of copyrighted material without having to first acquire permission from the copyright holder.
-Fair use is one of the limitations to copyright intended to balance the interests of copyright holders with the public interest in the wider distribution and use of creative works by allowing as a defense to copyright infringement claims certain limited uses that might otherwise be considered infringement.
-The U.S. "fair use doctrine" is generally broader than the "fair dealing" rights known in most countries that inherited English Common Law.
+Fair use is a doctrine in United States law that permits limited use of copyrighted material without permission from the copyright holder.
+Fair use is one of the limitations to copyright intended to balance the interests of copyright holders with the public interest in the wider distribution and use of creative works by allowing a defense to copyright infringement claims for certain limited uses that might otherwise be considered infringement.
+The U.S. "fair use doctrine" is generally broader than the "fair dealing" rights known in most countries that inherited English common law.
 The fair use right is a general exception that applies to all different kinds of uses with all types of works.
 In the U.S., fair use right/exception is based on a flexible proportionality test that examines the purpose of the use, the nature of the copyrighted work, the amount used, and the impact on the market of the original work.

-The doctrine of "fair use" originated as a judicially-created common law during the 18th and 19th centuries as a way of preventing copyright law from being too rigidly applied and "stifling the very creativity which [copyright] law is designed to foster."
+The doctrine of "fair use" originated as a judicially created common law during the 18th and 19th centuries as a way of preventing copyright law from being too rigidly applied and "stifling the very creativity which [copyright] law is designed to foster."
 Though originally a common law doctrine, it was enshrined in statutory law when the U.S. Congress passed the Copyright Act of 1976.
 The U.S. Supreme Court has issued several major decisions clarifying and reaffirming the fair use doctrine since the 1980s, the most recent being in the 2023 decision Andy Warhol Foundation for the Visual Arts, Inc. v.
 Goldsmith.